PlumpMath/Triviumer/README.md

 # Triviumer
-Triviumer is a 3D web tool that is elaborating a classical methodology of learning, trivium.
+Triviumer is a 3D web tool which is elaborating a classical methodology of learning, trivium.

 ## How to locally start it
 1. Get all requirements